alre5639/alre5639.github.io/README.md

+# About me

-# Background and Areas of Interest
+## Background and Areas of Interest
 The focus of my research at CU is verified autonomy and controls.
 I synthesize Control Lyapunov Functions and Control Barrier Functions to generate a library of manuevers and then piece together the manuevers to generate executable paths or trajectories to follow.

 I work with a variety of vehicle dynmaics models, SLAM algorithms, Deep Learning Models, Sensor data and hardware to generate and test these functions.
+I am interested in developing usable verified control models and integrating them into existng systems to provide superior performance and safety guarantees over existing models

 ##Experience